 If your gifting is organization or outreach, we need you!
 We're currently searching for about 4-6 people to join our Outreach Core Team.
 This is currently a volunteer position.
 The time commitment is about 6 hours a month including monthly meetings and bi-monthly outreach events in Durham.
 Please contact us at firstname.lastname@example.org if you are interested in serving in this capacity.

 Are you a medical professional, teacher, parent, civil servant, airport staff, hotel employee, tradesperson, construction worker, truck driver, bank employee, law enforcement, social worker, cosmetologist, real estate agent, or part of a community group such as Girl Scouts?
 Consider hosting a training event with our Training Team.
 We can even make it part of your next scheduled staff or group meeting.
 Complete a request form online and we'll be in touch within 48 hours!

 We're searching for new members of our Board of Directors.
 Our Board of Directors serve for a minimum of two years and they're involved in all the major decision-making for the organization.
 They offer support and expertise on a regular basis and commit to meeting at least six times a year in Durham, as well as participate in bi-monthly outreach events, as available.

-For more information about this volunteer positions, please complete our online application and we'll be in touch!
+For more information about this volunteer positions, please email our Director at email@example.com!

 serve on our board